jimf/backbone-ladda/README.md

 functionality into an existing Backbone view.
 The view `el` will unconditionally become a button element, and any `id`, `className`, and `attributes` properties specified on the view will be respected.
-Additional options (specified below) may be specified to configure the particular Ladda-specific behavior of the button.
+Additional options (listed below) may be specified to configure the particular Ladda-specific behavior of the button.

 ```js